-Tips for Relieving Infant & Baby Cough, Cold & Flu Symptoms
+Tips For Relieving Infant & Baby Cough, Cold & Flu Symptoms

 When your infant or baby shows signs of having a cold or flu, you’ll try anything to give them relief.
 Most children’s cough and cold medicines are not recommended for children under six years of age.
 However, there are a number of ways you can help keep your child comfortable and soothe their symptoms.